The Top 3 Mistakes When Using Air-Dry Clay

 Air-Dry Clay Crafting: What Can I Make?

 Air-dry clay can be used to model almost anything from clay tiles to Christmas decorations with no need for a pottery wheel or kiln.
 This clay can be used for fixing damaged items & also for filling in the cracks.
-Unfortunately, this clay isn’t waterproof or food safe.
+Unfortunately, this clay isn’t waterproof or food-safe.
 However, the application of varnish prevents the finished product from cracking when kept outside.

 Air-Dry Clay: Average Drying Time

 This clay starts hardening post-air exposure.
-Air-dry clay does stay moist for a time period to help you craft the project with ease.
+Air-dry clay does stay moist for some time to help you craft the project with ease.
 However, you need to ensure that the leftover clay should be wrapped & stored within an airtight storage bin.
 This way, you can use the remaining clay for different projects.
 Air-dry clay doesn’t connect with water in a way similar to that of kiln-firing clay.
-However, once air-dry clay hardens, it cannot actually be reverted to a working state.
+However, once air-dry clay hardens, it cannot be reverted to a working state.

 How Can You Use the Air-Dry Clay?